TimmsJarod/CS-350/README.md

 ## What tools and/or resources are you adding to your support network?

+I really enjoyed working with this little micro controller launchpad and the Texas Instruments Code Composer Studio.
+I will likely go on to continute experimenting with this board and practicing with operating GPIO to help with future projects with similar interfaces like Arduino.

 ## What skills from this project will be particularly transferable to other projects and/or course work?